SemmyK/ninja-helpdesk/theory.md

 - good for SEO
 - better performance

-## APP directory

-- all pages and components directory - client and server side components
-- using app router

 ## Streaming content to the browser using suspence boundaries

 - allowing us to show loading message only on part of the screen(component) that is fetching the data, the rest of the page is fully loaded, it can be achieved by wrapping loading.jsx component into Suspence component which is build in